aamrits/interview-questions-prep/javascript.md

 let z = x(); // returns the function y console.log(z); // 8
 ```
-- Here, we have to understand when we call x(), the function y will be returned along with its lexical scope.
-So even if function x() is no longer executed and it doesn't exist anymore, in the variable z, the function y is present along with its lexical scope.
-So the reference of a is present.
+- Here, we have to understand when we call `x()`, the `function y` will be returned along with its lexical scope.
+So even if `function x()` is no longer executed and it doesn't exist anymore, in the variable z, the `function y()` is present along with its lexical scope.
+So the reference of `a` is present.
-- So when we call z(), 8 gets printed.
+- So when we call `z()`, 8 gets printed.
 In other words, it remembers its lexical scope.
-The reference to a is also stored in variable z.
-Hence 8 gets printed as a = 8.
+The reference to `a` is also stored in variable `z`.
+Hence 8 gets printed as `a = 8`.
-- The reference of a is stored.
-Hence, if we change a = 12 after function y(), the value will change to 12 and it will console log 12.
+- The reference of `a` is stored.
+Hence, if we change `a = 12` after `function y()`, the value will change to 12 and it will console log 12.

 - Uses of Closure
    - Module Design Pattern